-1 In May of 2016, there was an announcement that Toyota would attempt to relaunch the product, but that does not yet seem to have reached the market.
+&lt;sup>1 In May of 2016, there was an announcement that Toyota would attempt to relaunch the product, but that does not yet seem to have reached the market.
+As of 2020, the iBot was shown on a website for Mobius Mobility in Manchester, NH.

-InLight had earlier generated a biometrics company called Lumidigm in 2001, and another called MolecuLight in 2003 to do cervical cancer screening; more recently, they formed Luminous Medical to address continuous glucose measurements in intensive care environments1).
+InLight had earlier generated a biometrics company called Lumidigm in 2001, and another called MolecuLight in 2003 to do cervical cancer screening; more recently, they formed Luminous Medical to address continuous glucose measurements in intensive care environments).
 They also pursued the use of near-infrared spectroscopy for alcohol measurement through their TruTouch company.
 What appears to be a very similar spectrometer is used for at least part of the screening measurements, alcohol, and glucose, and is elegantly designed, if a little large for everyday use (below).